SusanneJandl/bachelors_thesis/chapters/3-background.typ

   ),
 ) <tab:thesismodels>

+llama3.2:3b is a multilingual text generation model, including German and English.
+3.2 stands for the model version, and 3b for the number of training parmeters.
+The training parameters directly affect the model size and quality.
+The 3b version is a trade-off between necessary hardware resources and answer quality for this work.
+The additional llama3.2:3b models with different quantization levels, such as q5 and q8, are added to show the effect of quantization.

+In this work different approaches for embedding are used.
+There is an own python script, and the use of Ollama.
+Therefore two different embedding models are included in this work.

+Given the small size, the translation models are very effective.

 == #titles.finetuning <sec:finetuning>

-Fine-tuning is the process of taking a pre-trained AI model—typically trained on a large, general-purpose dataset—and continuing its training on a smaller, task-specific dataset.
+Fine-tuning is the process of taking a pre-trained AI model, typically trained on a large, general-purpose dataset, and continuing its training on a smaller, task-specific dataset.
 Unlike training from scratch, fine-tuning starts from a model that already understands broad patterns (e.g., language structure or visual features).
 This second training phase allows the model to adjust its language understanding and generation capabilities to better suit specific topics.
 The fine-tuning process requires a huge data set and considerable computational resources.